 - The company that designed the skylight, for having a defective design that made it dangerous.

-Wrongful death claims for fatal skylight accidents
+What about wrongful death claims for fatal skylight accidents?

 - 29 CFR 1910.23(a)(4).